SignPresenter/SignPresenterSupport/topics/3zone-messaging.md

 ## Build your own 3 Zone display in landscape or horizontal mode with SignPresenter

-3 Zone Templates are great for professional looking digtal sinage this quick tutorial shows you how easy it is to accomplish with sign presenter.
+3 Zone Templates are great for professional looking digtal signage!
+This quick tutorial shows you how easy it is to accomplish with Sign Presenter.
 The video below shows how easy they are to create in SignPresenter.

 [![Connect Lessons.Church to Sign Presenter](https://img.youtube.com/vi/S6Cleqw3OV4/0.jpg)](https://www.youtube.com/watch?v=S6Cleqw3OV4)

-## Dimminsions for differnt types of messages.
+## Dimminsions for different types of messages.

 16:9/ 1920 x 1080